Beyond the Hype: Evidence-Based Insights into PRP for Joint Pain

 It’s important to temper enthusiasm with realistic expectations based on the current evidence.

-- Limited evidence for severe degeneration: For severe osteoarthritis with significant cartilage loss, PRP may offer symptomatic relief but is unlikely to regrow substantial amounts of cartilage.
+• Limited evidence for severe degeneration: For severe osteoarthritis with significant cartilage loss, PRP may offer symptomatic relief.
+However, it is unlikely to regrow substantial amounts of cartilage.

-- Standardisation challenges: The preparation protocols for PRP can vary significantly between clinics (e.g., platelet concentration, presence of white blood cells), which can influence study results and make direct comparisons challenging.
+• Standardisation challenges: PRP preparation protocols can vary significantly between clinics, including platelet concentration and the presence of white blood cells.
+These differences can influence study results and make direct comparisons challenging.

 To determine if evidence-based insights into PRP for joint pain align with your specific condition and to discuss the most appropriate treatment plan for you, we encourage you to book an appointment with our orthopaedic team.